Frequently Asked Questions

 For new research projects currently being planned, and pre-application; we welcome the opportunity to discuss how we could support you and your research data management.
 The SDS service is setup as a Small Research Facility (SRF) and can be costed into new grant applications.

-Data placed on the SDS platform is backed up in multiple different archiving services.
+Data deposited on the SDS platform is backed up in multiple different archiving services.
 In the unlikely event of the SDS platform becoming inoperable, research data will be sustained, and the SDS service will be able to provide access elsewhere.

 All files placed on the SDS platform receive a unique versioned DOI and shareable URL that enables them to be accessed as long as they remain on the platform.